mtsmfm/bundler-fast_git/README.md

 ## Code of Conduct

-Everyone interacting in the Bundler::FastGitSource project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mtsmfm/bundler-source-fast_git/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bundler::FastGit project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mtsmfm/bundler-fast_git/blob/master/CODE_OF_CONDUCT.md).